thepihen/polyrhythm-galaxy/readme.md

 The didactic mode employs a Fourier tempogram to do BPM estimation.
 The math is handled by a web worker; for this reason, if the user's browser doesn't support web workers (possible if it's very outdated), the website may not work as expected and/or the analysis feature might be unavailable.

+## __Goals of this project__
+Our objective with this project was to make something that could help less experienced musicians when learning polyrhythms.
+We think training and endless mode provide the user with the perfect interface to learn polyrhythms by practicing them.
+Didactic mode, instead, can be used to get feedback on how good someone is doing at a certain polyrhythm (during our testing phase the algorithm was usually successful at recognizing simple polyrhythms).

 ## Dependencies
 The three main dependencies are p5js (and its sound library), tone.js and math.js.